Note: this article has been updated on 19-Apr-17.

 For mere mortals, pool mining is the best alternative.
-Your compute power is aggregated with the total compute power of all the other miners in a given pool and this gives more chances of success when resolving blocks.
-The earnings are then split according to the contributions you made to the pool.
+Your compute power is aggregated with the total compute power of all the other miners in a given pool and this gives more chances of success when resolving blocks (you are given “shares” to resolve).
+The earnings are then split according to the contributions (amount of shares) you made to the pool.
+Certain pools also use a different calculation system, and pay you based on the n amount of predecessor shares you have contributed, thus encouraging you to stay with the pool.
 The pool operator deducts a fee for their operation costs and the credit is assigned to your user.
 After a certain balance threshold has been met (usually 0.001 ZEC) you will have the ability to cash out earnings to a t-address (note that t-addresses are reusable to receive multiple payments).
-Most pools have an automatic transfer feature where credits are automatically sent to your t-adress after your balance has hit a certain threshold.
+Most pools have an automatic transfer feature where credits are automatically sent to your t-address after your balance has hit a certain threshold.

 Mining pools work with the concept of “workers”.
 A worker is a unique source that you use for mining, to which an account and a password are associated.
 You can see below how I have set my workers, for example.

-All miners are not created equal.
-Some developers invest a lot of time in creating performant, highly optimised miners that get the best out of your hardware.
-You can see a five-fold increase in GPU mining if you use the right miner.
-This comes at a price, some of these miners will use a portion of your mining time to retribute the developer.
+All miner software are not created equal.
+Some developers invest a lot of time in creating performant, highly optimised miner software that gets the best out of your hardware.
+You can see a five-fold increase in GPU mining if you use the right miner software.
+This comes at a price, some of this software will use a portion of your mining time to cover the developer costs.
 Usually, that would be something in the range of 60-90 seconds of mining time per mining hour.
 During this time lapse, results will be sent to the developer’s own mining pool or zCash address.
 In my opinion that’s a fair price to pay.